Table of Contents

 The great Donald Bradman has long been associated with the New South Wales town of Bowral.
 In fact, Bowral’s welcome sign carries a likeness of ‘The Don’ taking strike.

-If nearby, one cannot miss the Sir Donald Bradman Museum just next to the legendary cricket ground.
+If nearby, you should pay a visit to the Sir Donald Bradman Museum just next to the legendary cricket ground.

 8. Docklands Stadium in Melbourne

 It’s not really the most attractive ground in Australia with its modern engineering but the Docklands Stadium is an impressive site.
-Opened in 2000, it has a capacity of over 55,000 and is a regular home for the Melbourne Renegades.
+Opened in 2000, it has a capacity of over 55,000 and is a regular home for the Melbourne Renegades in the BBL.

 It’s also multipurpose with football, AFL and rugby being played here.
 The Docklands hasn’t held an international cricket match since 2006 so perhaps Cricket Australia have moved on.